Does a resume need a cover letter? It’s a good question.

 - 65% of start-ups wanted to see a cover letter.

-- Most important, you miss every shot you don’t take.
+You miss every shot you don’t take.
 If you don’t want to write a letter, apply anyway.
-You have a 35% to 78% chance of it not being a problem.
+Given the research, it might not be a problem.

 Don’t Shoot Yourself in the Foot — Common Cover Letter Mistakes